greenelab/deep-review/sections/07_conclusions.md

 ### Acknowledgements

-We gratefully acknowledge `TODO: names` for their discussion of the manuscript and reviewed papers on GitHub. `TODO: add any other acknowledgement categories`
+We gratefully acknowledge Xun Zhu `TODO: names` for their discussion of the manuscript and reviewed papers on GitHub. `TODO: add any other acknowledgement categories`